Voter Photo ID and Privacy

 While new ID requirements might appear minor to most voters, they threaten both privacy for all US voters and civil rights for marginalized voter populations.
 Similarly, while the states raise barriers to in-person voter participation through the new requirements, they leave the gate wide open to actual voter fraud threats posed by absentee voting.

 EPIC has a long history of working on voter privacy issues, which this government issued photo ID requirement strongly affects.
-In a arch 2007 statement to the U.S. House Committee on the Judiciary, EPIC cautioned against new photo identification and proof of citizenship requirements for federal elections.
+In a March 2007 statement to the U.S. House Committee on the Judiciary, EPIC cautioned against new photo identification and proof of citizenship requirements for federal elections.
 Absent evidence of an actual problem, EPIC warned that the requirements could discourage legal voters.
 EPIC noted that Congress has already provided for provisional ballots for instances when there are doubts about the status of voters seeking to cast ballots in public elections.

 In 1992, EPIC filed a voter registration privacy case in Greidinger over the state of Virginia's practice of collecting Social Security Numbers and making them publicly available.
 In that case EPIC prevailed by the decision of the court to prohibit the state of Virginia from requiring citizens who wish to register to provide a Social Security Number.